 Governments set the broad goals of foreign policy.
 These are often outlined in political party election manifestos.
 In New Zealand the cabinet sometimes considers foreign-policy issues, but usually endorses decisions made by a cabinet committee on external relations, trade and defence.
 The minister of foreign affairs normally chairs this committee.
 The prime minister often plays an important foreign-policy role, both in decision-making and in representing New Zealand overseas.

 New Zealand diplomats taking up a post overseas are given detailed guidance on appropriate clothing and other matters to consider in their new country.
-Staff leaving for the first NZ legation in Moscow in 1944 were advised, ‘We are having long lambskin coats made with outer surface of gabardine ... these are 'de rigueur' for official classes, sheepskin coats being associated more with peasantry ...
+Staff leaving for the new New Zealand legation in Moscow in 1944 were advised, ‘We are having long lambskin coats made with outer surface of gabardine ... these are 'de rigueur' for official classes, sheepskin coats being associated more with peasantry ...
 Fur caps and furlined gloves are recommended.
 Top hats are not being taken.’1

 Parliament has limited involvement in making foreign policy but has important responsibilities in ratifying treaties.
-Parliament exercises some oversight of foreign policy through its select committee on foreign affairs, defence and trade, especially by examining MFAT’s budget estimates and other documents, such as the statement of intent and annual report which the ministry is required to produce every year.
+Parliament exercises some oversight of foreign policy through its select committee on foreign affairs, defence and trade, especially by examining MFAT’s budget estimates and other documents, such as the statement of intent and annual report.

 The statement of intent presented to Parliament under the minister’s authority outlines policy priorities, looking ahead five years.
 Within MFAT, all divisions and posts prepare more specific policy-implementation proposals for the year ahead.
 These operational plans are reviewed during the year and adapted if necessary.
 The annual report summarises progress towards priority objectives during the previous 12 months, and contains information on MFAT expenditure.